For general inquiries and questions about the program, please email email@example.com

-The Department of Family Therapy has full time faculty and supervisors that represent racial diversity as well as diversity in gender, age, and religion.
+The Department of Family Therapy (DFT) has full-time faculty and supervisors that represent racial diversity as well as diversity in gender, age, and religion.
 The part-time faculty and supervisors also include cultural, gender, age, sexual orientation, and religious diversity.
 The student body of the doctoral program reflects the rich cultural diversity of South Florida and across the nation as far as race, religion, gender, sexual orientation, and age.

-Clinical Internships designed to provide students with a supervised, full-time experience (three terms) emphasize relationally-focused practice and/or research.
+Clinical internships designed to provide students with a supervised, full-time experience (three terms) emphasize relationally-focused practice and/or research.
 The majority of a student's course requirements must be completed before they can begin their internship experience.
-They must also have successfully completed their Clinical Portfolio.
+They must also have successfully completed their clinical portfolio.

-In keeping with the interdisciplinary philosophy of the School, students have the opportunity to take electives in various specialties and across other programs within the Dr. Kiran C. Patel College of Osteopathic Medicine.
+In keeping with the interdisciplinary philosophy of the school, students have the opportunity to take electives in various specialties and across other programs within the Dr. Kiran C. Patel College of Osteopathic Medicine.
 Additional courses may support students in fulfilling course requirements for licensure as a marriage and family therapist in Florida and other states.